kellyk/event-logging/README.md

 ### <a name="googleform">Adding your Google form info</a>

-In `js/log.js` update the $.ajax method to replace my info with yours
+In `js/log.js` update the $.ajax method to replace my Google doc info with yours
 * The URL should look like this:  https://docs.google.com/forms/d/YOUR_FORM_ID/viewform
-* The data keys should be replaced with elements on your form, which can be found by inspecting the input fields and finding the ids
+* The data keys should be replaced with elements from your form, which can be found by inspecting the input fields and finding the ids

  ![Finding form id](/images/formids.png)